Webster's Brewery: Fountain Head Brewery

 A£10 million expansion project was embarked upon at the brewery in 1988.
 Construction of a new plant increased brewing capacity from 1 million to 1.3 million barrels a year.
 In 1989, the derelict former maltings building was converted into brewery offices in a £4 million project.
 Also, a new distribution depot was constructed in Elland.

 In 1990, the Old Maltings was categorised as a Grade II listed building.
 By 1990, most of the Fountain Head Brewery was dedicated to brewing Webster's and Wilsons ales.
 The brewery's bottling line was closed in 1991, resulting in the loss of 54 jobs.

 At the time of the brewery's closure in November 1996, it employed 184 people on a ten hectare site.
 As well as Webster's and Wilson's beers, the brewery had been producing the lager brands Foster's and Molson.
 The brewery had been running at "well below" 50 per cent of its 1.3 million barrel capacity which was deemed "unsustainable" according to Scottish & Newcastle management.
 Although productivity per employee had been the highest of any of Scottish & Newcastle's brewing plants it was claimed that it would have required substantial investment if it was to remain competitive.

 In 2004, Fountainhead Village was built on the former brewery site.
 After a period of dormancy, the Old Maltings reopened as a children's day nursery in 2007, and a school and community centre was opened alongside the nursery in 2011.
-The Maltings College sixth form opened at the site in 2013.
+The Maltings College, which opened at the site in 2013, closed in 2018.